MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/writing-a-wificx-client-driver.md

     return ntStatus;
 }
 ```
-### Wi-Fi ExemptionAction support in TxQueue
+### Wi-Fi ExemptionAction support in Tx queues

-ExemptionAction is added as a NetAdapter packet extension and it indicates whether the packet is expected to be exempt from any cipher operations performed by the client.
-Please read documentation on [usExemptionActionType](/windows-hardware/drivers/ddi/windot11/ns-windot11-dot11_extsta_send_context) for details.
+ExemptionAction is a new NetAdapter packet extension that indicates whether the packet is expected to be exempt from any cipher operations performed by the client.
+Please read the documentation on [usExemptionActionType](/windows-hardware/drivers/ddi/windot11/ns-windot11-dot11_extsta_send_context) for details.

 ```C++
 #include <net/wifi/exemptionaction.h>